ProtoSchool/protoschool.github.io/README.md

 ```
 Be sure to include conditionals that will catch common mistakes and provide useful clues.

-If the object returned by your `validate` function the has the property `fail`, the message string you've provided will be shown highlighted in red, and the user will have the opportunity to update and resubmit their code.
+If the object returned by your `validate` function has the property `fail`, the message string you've provided will be shown highlighted in red, and the user will have the opportunity to update and resubmit their code.
 If it has the property `success`, the user will see the success message highlighted in green, and the "Submit" button will change into a "Next" button allowing them to advance to the next lesson.

 If this is the last lesson in your tutorial, the user will see a "More Tutorials" button instead of a "Next" button.
 Please create a success message for your last lesson that notes that the user has completed the whole tutorial.
 For example, `Great job!
 You've completed this series of lessons!`)